-And I’m really impressed with the texture the Rustoleum paint gave the finished piece.
+And I’m super impressed with the texture the Rustoleum paint gave the finished piece.
 See what I mean about the uneven edges not having to be perfect.
 It makes the cartouche look like it’s withstood countless sand storms.

-Let me know what you think and if you like the idea don’t forget to share.
+Let me know what you think, and if you like the idea, don’t forget to share.

 Would you like to make something similar?
 We’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more unique DIY and craft ideas for you 😉